jakob-fuchs/concrete5-Development-Settings/README.md

 #Installation

-Clone into a folder named "jaf_development_settings" in your concrete5 site's /packages directory.
+1. Clone into a folder named "jaf_development_settings" in your concrete5 site's /packages directory.
+2. Install via the concrete5 dashboard

 Package version: **1.1.1**